ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-onprem.md

   -b, --boot-volume-replication-enabled           Enables storage replication on the boot volume.
 False by default.
   -i, --image string                              Operating system image identifier or name.
   -k, --key-name string                           Name of SSH key.
   -m, --memory float                              Amount of memory (in GB) to allocate to the instance.
-Default is 2GB. (default 2)
+Default is 2GB.
       --pin-policy string                         Pin policy ("none", "soft", "hard").
 Default is "none".
       --placement-group string                    The placement group ID of the group that the server will be added to.
   -r, --processor-type string                     Type of processors: "shared" or "dedicated" or "capped".
-Default is "dedicated". (default "dedicated")
+Default is "dedicated".
   -p, --processors float                          Amount of processors to allocate to the instance.
-Default is 1 core. (default 1)
+Default is 1 core.
-      --replicant-affinity-policy string          Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
+      --replicant-affinity-policy string          Affinity policy to use when multicreate is used.
+Valid values are: affinity, anti-affinity, none.
-      --replicant-scheme string                   Naming scheme to use for duplicate VMs ("suffix", "prefix").
+      --replicant-scheme string                   Naming scheme to use for duplicate VMs.
+Valid values are: prefix, suffix.
-      --replicants int                            Number of duplicate instances to create in this request.
+      --replicants int                            The number of replicant instances to be created with this request.
+                                                  Values greater than 1 will result in the creation of multiple instances.
       --replication-sites strings                 Indicates the replication sites of the boot volume.
 See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
       --shared-processor-pool string              The shared processor pool ID of the pool that the server will be in.
       --storage-affinity string                   Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
-                                                  If --storage-pool is provided, then this it cannot be specified.
+                                                  If --storage-pool is provided, then this flag cannot be specified.
       --storage-affinity-instance string          PVM instance identifier or name to base storage affinity policy against;
                                                   required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided.
       --storage-affinity-volume string            Volume identifier or name to base storage affinity policy against;